 We are living in an era of perhaps the most drastic evolution in consumer behavior since the advent of the modern economy.
-The mobile revolution is not a very well kept secret, either.
-The days of a laborious coupon-search, comparison, or even purchase are a thing of the past.
+The mobile revolution is not a very well-kept secret, either.
+The days of a laborious coupon search, comparison, or even purchase are a thing of the past.
 Virtually, every major component of the customer experience has been replicated and optimized for mobile.
-The cannabis industry, whose consumer demographic are dominated by 21-45-year-olds, has a unique opportunity to take advantage of a tech-savvy customer base.
+The cannabis industry, whose consumer demographic is dominated by 21-45-year-olds, has a unique opportunity to take advantage of a tech-savvy customer base.
 A recent study¹ revealed that 77% of consumers with texting capabilities aged 18-34 are likely to have a positive perception of a company that offers text capability.
 This revolution has resulted in new channels of B2C communication in the cannabis industry.

 The three most significant channels of mobile communication are push notifications, email, and text messaging (SMS).
 Each of these methods provides a different user experience, cost, and ROI potential.
 Let’s analyze each toe-to-toe to discover which communication platform provides the most value for retailers and growers in the cannabis space.